apioo/fusio-apps-documentation/README.md

-# Evid
+# Documentation

-Web API documentation viewer for the PSX framework.
-Connects to a PSX API documentation endpoint and offers a clean presentation of the API.
-An example API is available at http://example.phpsx.org/documentation/
+Web API documentation viewer for Fusio.
+Connects to a Fusio API documentation endpoint and offers a clean presentation of the API.
+An example API is available at http://demo.fusio-project.org/internal/#!/page/about

 ## Architecture

-It is also possible to use the viewer without using the PSX framework.
+It is also possible to use the viewer without Fusio.
 You only have to provide a specific JSON API.
 In the following we will explain the format.
-On the first request evid will make an AJAX call to the provided "url" path.
+On the first request the app will make an AJAX call to the provided "url" path.
 The response must contain all available routes of the API.

     {
       "routings": [